Based at: Law Library

 It incorporates and replaces both the previous Lexis Library (cases, legislation, articles, Halsbury’s Laws of England, Blackstone’s Criminal Practice, All England Law Reports and more) and Lexis Practical Guidance (practitioner database with practice notes and practical legal research sources).
 Includes access to Lexis' Smart Forms.

-Provides access to Informa Law's legal content for Insurance and Reinsurance.
+Provides access to journals and e-books on Insurance and Reinsurance.
 It includes selected commentary and specialist Lloyd's Law Reports.

 Full access to law and law-related journal articles from many US, UK and international publications.